zxue/deploy-maximo-aibroker/README.md

 You can import to Postman and run there.

-- post the zip file
+- post the zip file and get response, `"dataid": "working.zip"`
-- post the text in json
+- post the text in json and get the model id, `"modelid": "m60cec6d0"`

 ![Run curl in Postman](media/aibroker-postman-modelid.png)